Press n or j to go to the next uncovered block, b, p or k for the previous block.

 }

 // Gate 6 — heading parity.
-H1 must match exactly (briefs have exactly one
+H1 and H2 must match exactly (briefs have

-// by style guide); H2/H3 may drift by HEADING_TOLERANCE in absolute count.
+// round-trip).
+H3 may drift by H3_TOLERANCE in absolute count.

 for (const level of [1, 2, 3]) {